Stories are the single most powerful weapon in a leader’s arsenal. ~ Howard Gardner, Harvard University

 3. Focus the story to make your intended point.
 I didn’t tell you my other story from my trip to Miami, about the great hotel I stumbled on while searching for a coffee shop, because it didn’t contribute to the outcome I wanted.
 There’s nothing wrong with sharing a fun story among friends, though even your friends will better appreciate stories that have a punchline or a clear point.
 But if your goal is to influence someone, you must maintain focus on your outcome rather than distracting and losing their attention with extraneous detail.

 4. Share vivid, relevant details.
-By “details,” I mean specific people doing specific things (Link to How to Tell Stories That Stick Part 1: Forest AND Trees).
+By “details,” I mean specific people doing specific things.
 In my GU Energy story, I didn’t just say something vague like, “I recently ran a race, and using GU Energy greatly improved my performance.”
 I talked about Dad and me being in the heat of Miami, and specifically what we did and how we were feeling.
 However, I didn’t tell you non-relevant details about my race, such as the fact that my new shoes caused a blister.
 That would distract your focus from my main point, which would diminish my influence – and may well cause you to lose interest, too.

 5. Tell the story from memory, not from a script.
 My Miami story really happened to me, and I don’t need a script to tell you about it (though I may use notes to remind me not to leave out certain parts).
 Al Gore had a much more powerful story about his son being injured in a tragic accident in the late 1980s.
 Terry Pearce points out that when asked about the incident in interviews, Gore’s answers were always spontaneous, authentic, and touching.
 But when he told the same story at the 1992 Democratic Convention, Gore came across as scripted and rehearsed; it sounded like a calculated pull at our heartstrings, aimed at manipulating rather than authentically connecting with us.
 It was such a bomb that, even after 20 years, I clearly remember some friends who had supported the Clinton/Gore ticket recoiling against the “robotic” VP candidate.
 As a reminder of the first guideline I mentioned above, do you see how I made this story become personal through sharing my role as an observer of the effect Gore’s automaton storytelling had?